Rationalising Denominators 3: Sums

 Sums

-We define Sum in a similar way to Product, as a list of Python values:
+Our initial definition of Sum will begin in a similar way to how we approached Product, as a list of values:

 def Sum(*products: Product) -> List[Product]: